Fake Grass For Dogs: Pet-Friendly Artificial Turf Your Dog Will LOVE!

 EnvyPet Pet Select Pet Turf

 EnvyPet’s Pet Select turf was made to withstand any type of pet traffic from agility training to play.
 It is an antimicrobial, hypoallergenic and stain resistant turf option for any pet owner.

 Pile Height: 1 1⁄8”

 A Few More Reasons Why Pet-Friendly Artificial Turf is the Way to Go

-For example, pet owners who have ever had to scrub muddy paw prints out of their carpet, mop their floors multiple times during wet weather or take the time to wipe your dog’s paws every time they come inside are sure to appreciate the mud-free environment of synthetic turf.
+Aside from being a safe, low-maintenance option that is easy to clean and requires no chemicals, there are plenty of other reasons to choose fake pet turf.
+Pet owners who have had to scrub muddy paw prints out of their carpet, mop their floors multiple times during wet weather, or take the time to wipe their dog’s paws every time they come inside are sure to appreciate the mud-free environment of synthetic turf.